kwaroran/abg-comfyui/README.md

 pip install -r requirements.txt
 ```
 # Usage
-Create a "Remove Image Background (ARB)" node, and connect the image to input, and it would remove the image's background.
+Create a "Remove Image Background (ABG)" node, and connect the image to input, and it would remove the image's background.